sjthespian/ansible-role-bind/README.md

 # Ansible role BIND

+NOTE: This is a fork of [bertvv/ansible-role-bind](https://github.com/bertvv/ansible-role-bind).
+This fork adds support for bind views.
+It also includes support for arbitrary record types.
+This support may not be complete, but it works for my needs.
+Please open an issue if you with to use this fork and need something added.

 [![Actions Status](https://github.com/bertvv/ansible-role-bind/workflows/CI/badge.svg)](https://github.com/bertvv/ansible-role-bind/actions)

 An Ansible role for setting up ISC BIND as an **authoritative-only** DNS server for multiple domains.
 Specifically, the responsibilities of this role are to:

 - install BIND
 - set up the main configuration file (primary/secondary/forwarder server)